 Christmas Tree Collection

 Christmas trees can be recycled curbside by residents who receive refuse collection services from the City.
-Trees must be set at the curb, on your regular refuse collection day, starting January 6 through January 17.
+Trees should be set at your regular yard waste collection point, on your trash collection day.
 Trees collected during this time will be ground into mulch and available to residents in the spring.
-Remember, trees will not be picked up in the alleys, and trees placed at the curb prior to January 6 will be collected as regular refuse.

 To prepare trees for collection, residents are reminded to: